 When you go out the hotel, you pay the fee by payment machine in many case.

 Of course, the fee is cheaper than the normal hotel.

 If you are a couple and can't find any hotel at all, using this hotel is an idea.

 Some of traditional houses in Shirakawago are minshuku

 "Minshuku" is like small ryokan.

-Most of minshukus are family-run, and have only several rooms in
+Most of minshukus are family-run, and have only several rooms in Japanese style.

 The lavatory and bathroom are generally communal.

 Some minshukus have only shared rooms.